Pantoofle/Dense-ExternalMemory/README.md

 - Run the environnement: `source environnement/bin/activate`
 - Run the same things than for a classic local pip install

-To uninstall everything, it's more easy:
+To uninstall everything, it's easy:

 `make clean` and `rm -rf environnement`